HealthyGamer/IntroToPython/README.md

 ## Healthy Gamer Discord 2022

+## Project Structure

+There are quite a few `.ipynb` files in the root of the project.
+These are Jupyter notebook files used to explain concepts and contain demo code, but aren't part of any program.
+Instead, inside the bot folder are `.py` files that are regular python files used to create the project program.

 ## Setup

 There are several development environments to choose from, but Visual Studio Code is one of the most popular.
 The latest instructions can be found here: [https://code.visualstudio.com/docs/languages/python](https://code.visualstudio.com/docs/languages/python)